Null-0perator/Ad-Hoc/README.md

 # Description

-Ad Hoc this is a program that allows you to make a portable application from the typical application.
+Ad Hoc is a program that allows you to make a portable application from the typical application.
 A portable application is a program that runs from any directory and it does not leave any traces of its work in the operating system.

 Ad Hoc makes a portable application in the PAF (PortableApps.com Format).
 PAF is one of the approaches to creating a portable software.
 (An another way is an application virtualization).
 PAF software is a typical application with the settings located in the separate directory.
 All actions with app are managed by the special launcher or launchers.